Ed Brown Massad Ayoob Signature Edition 1911 Review

 …and rear sight.

 Regarding shootability, Ayoob considers night sights mandatory, concluding that they can help in making correct shot placement under less-than-adequate lighting.
-To further aid this goal, Ayoob also wanted an accurate 1911 that can shoot 2″ or tighter 25-yard groups using modern, quality JHP ammunition.
+To further aid this goal, Ayoob also wanted an accurate 1911 that could shoot 2″ or tighter 25-yard groups using modern, quality JHP ammunition.

 Range Report

 In my range work, this desire was well borne out.
-The results shooting indoors at 20 yards from a table rest:
+The results of shooting indoors at 20 yards from a table rest:

 Shooting results at 20 yards.